Category: Level 3 pages

 Faulty Sentence Structure

 Have you ever had a teacher say, “That sentence starts one way and ends another”?
-If you have, don’t feel badly.
+If you have, don’t feel bad.
 Others make this same mistake all the time.
 Sometimes, we simply lose our...

 Missing Comma with Nonrestrictive Element